How to Bet on Basketball: Pro Tips for Smarter NBA Wagers

 Keep Track of Your Results

-Anyone can win a bet or two, but those looking to achieve long term success need to systematically record all of their wagers.
+Anyone can win a bet or two, but those looking to achieve long term success need to systematically record all their wagers.